Certified Professional Organizer, ADD Specialist, Expert On A&E's Hoarders

 Cathy LeHew has created calm during crisis for over 20 years.
 She finds comfort in helping others create and maintain simplified environments so they gain time for family, friends and their community.
 Her compassion and energy make the organizing session fun for both her client and her team.
 She helps her clients get control over their piles of clutter and creates a place and system that makes sense.
 With respect and integrity, Cathy takes the frustration and anxiety out of the organizing process and manages to replace those feelings with personal empowerment.
 It's not unlikely for her clients to end their session with a sigh of relief and a hug.

 After living in Texas, Rhode Island, Ohio, Oregon, Hawaii, Guam and Maryland, she proudly calls Virginia home.
-Cathy finds her true Abundance by spending her leisure time visiting her daughter, Lauren, in New Orleans, entertaining friends and family, gardening, and walking her rescue beagle, Oscar.
+Cathy finds her true Abundance by spending her leisure time visiting her daughter, Lauren, in New Orleans, entertaining friends and family, gardening, and walking her rescue beagle, Oscar, with Jerry.

 Suzanne Shultz has always enjoyed finding creative ways to streamline the environment around her.
 After studying and working in a variety of fields such as interior design, retail management and criminal justice, she discovered that what she enjoyed most in each of her positions was identifying areas ripe for improvement and implementing efficient and effective solutions.
 After coming to this realization, Suzanne entered the world of professional organizing.
 Since becoming a professional organizer, Suzanne has attended the NAPO National Conference and earned a Certificate in Chronic Disorganization through ICD.
 She is currently furthering her education by participating in Coach Approach for Organizers.